bessdsv/karma-jasmine-jquery/README.md

 ## Attention
 karma-jasmine-jquery has a dependency on jasmine, so you should use `karma-jasmine` as well before `karma-jasmine-jquery`.
 Please note the followings.
 + https://github.com/karma-runner/karma-jasmine
+This plugin will only work for version karma-jasmine 2.0 and above.

 ## Usage
 karma will autoload all plugins, whose name start with `karma-`, you can import karma-jasmine-jquery plugins manually.
 Please refer to http://karma-runner.github.io/0.12/config/plugins.htmt for more details.